Grief Recovery Method

 8-Week Group Support

 The 8-week Grief Support Groups are scheduled at various times throughout the year.
-The next group begins February 27, 2020 from 7:00 p.m. to 9:00 p.m.
+The next group will begin once the COVID 19 threat has passed.
 For more information and to register contact Beverly at 219-765-5458.
-For additional dates, times and locations contact Beverly.
+For potential dates, times and locations contact Beverly.

 We Are Certified!